emilyskuo/Route-Trout/readme.md

 ### Tech Stack

-Backend: Python 3, PostgreSQL, Flask, SQLAlchemy, Jinja, bcrypt
+**Backend:** Python 3, PostgreSQL, Flask, SQLAlchemy, Jinja, bcrypt

-Frontend: JavaScript, jQuery, HTML 5, CSS 3, Bootstrap, Select 2
+**Frontend:** JavaScript, jQuery, HTML 5, CSS 3, Bootstrap, Select 2

-APIs: Google Maps Geocoding, Google Maps JavaScript, Hiking Project
+**APIs:** Google Maps Geocoding, Google Maps JavaScript, Hiking Project

-Deployment: Google Cloud Platform, Apache2
+**Deployment:** Google Cloud Platform, Apache2

 ### Features

 ##### Seach for hiking trails

+To search for trails, users input a location, which is converted into coordinates using the Google Maps Geocoding API which are then sent to the Hiking Project API.
+The resulting JSON response is parsed & seeding into the database, and displayed as cards & mapped out.
+The cards are populated using JavaScript and jQuery, and formatted using Bootstrap.
+The map markers all have an info window and zoom action when clicked.
+Closing the info window reverses the zoom.

 ##### Add trails to saved or completed lists

+On each trail page, there are buttons so that logged in users can easily add trails to their saved or completed trails lists.
+Each button click submits an AJAX request to the server to update the database accordingly.

 ##### Plan hiking trips

+One of they key features on Route Trout is trip planning.
+Users can create trips to keep track of where they're staying, where they plan to hike, and other users involved.
+Once a trip is created, a separate layer of map markers appears on the search results page to visualize the trip.
+These trip markers are easily toggled off or on using the "hide" or "show" buttons at the bottom of the map.

+##### Password security

+All passwords are uniquely salted prior to hashing using the Python bcrypt library.
+This ensures that every hashed password stored in the database is unique.

 ### Future Features